frozen-signal/Apple_IIe_MMU_IOU/Documentation/building-an-adapter.md

 - Using an RC circuit
 - Using logic gates

-If you decide to use an ALTERA MAX7000S EPM7128STC100-10N, this project should work as-is.
+If you decide to use an ALTERA MAX7000S EPM7128STC100-10N or a MACHXO2, this project should work as-is.
 In any other case however, you'll need to implement or modify some source files (more details in Step 2).

-### Pull-up Resistor
+### The /RESET signal on the IOU

-On the IOU, a weak pull-up is needed on /RESET (Pin 15).
-The schematic calls for a 3.3K resistor, but the author used a 10K pull-up resistor.
+The /RESET signal on the IOU is a bidirectional open-drain interrupt line.
+It needs to be pulled-up by the IOU.
+Caution must be taken so that this signal do not inadvertently goes HIGH during power-on; if your FPGA tri-states the /RESET GPIO during configuration, the /RESET signal will be pulled HIGH.
+Make sure you prevent this by using for example a circuit such as the one used in the reference [3.3V implementation](https://github.com/frozen-signal/Apple_IIe_IOU_3V3/blob/master/Schematics.pdf) (See "POWER-ON CIRCUIT" at the bottom left).

 ## Step 2 - HDL Development Suite Project